zilliztech/doc_en/infini/chart_types.md

 ### Overview

 In a number chart, you can use various measurement methods and data formats for numerics.
-The following chart uses the New York taxi dataset to display the average of tips.
+The following chart uses the New York taxi dataset to display the average fare amount.
 Refer to [Example datasets used in this topic](#Example-datasets-used-in-this-topic) for more information.

 ![number chart](../assets/num_chart_en.png)